HumanCellAtlas/ingest-central/SOP.md

 ## Releasing hotfixes
 1. Inform the team of the hotfix.
 Team will decide if hotfix is needed and safe.
-2. Branch from the commit hash currenlty deployed in staging.
+2. Branch from the commit hash currently deployed in staging.
 3. Tag the commit.
 Deploy to staging.
 All tests must passed (DCP tests in staging, ingest tests, unit tests)
 5. Make a hotfix release note in DCP Release Notes directory
 6. Inform DCP Release manager(currently Rhian)
 7. Deploy to prod.
 Make sure all tests

 ## Links
 * [DCP Integration Tests](https://allspark.dev.data.humancellatlas.org/HumanCellAtlas/dcp?nav_source=navbar)